 How To Work Crocodile Stitch In The Round

-When working crocodile stitch you will increase on the ‘skeleton’ or foundation row each time, then work the appropriate number of scales into that skeleton.
+When working crocodile stitch, you will increase the ‘skeleton’ or foundation row each time, then work the appropriate number of scales into that skeleton.
 Your ‘scales’ round will not have any increases.
 Be sure you are confident with making crocodile stitches before attempting it in the round!

 It will work like this:

 - Foundation chain: Always start with a multiple of 6 ch.
 Join with a sl st.